 For every Catholic couple seeking the key to living a happy and holy married life, visit For Your Marriage - the perfect resources for living happily ever after.
-The site was launched by the United States Conference of Catholic Bishops (USCCB) Committee on Marriage and Family Life.
 Find daily marriage tips, quizzes, blogs, facts and figures, "must have conversations," a personality audit, personal stories, the biblical roots of marriage, prayers, church documents, and information about marital sexuality and spirituality.

 Anointing of the Sick